Deep Multi-User Reinforcement Learning for Distributed Dynamic Spectrum Access: Network Model and Problem Statement

+While Q-learning performs well when dealing with small action and state spaces, it becomes impractical when the problem size increases for mainly two reasons: (i) A stored lookup table of $Q$-values for all possible state-action pairs is required which makes the storage complexity intolerable for large-scale problems. (ii) As the state space increases, many states are rarely visited, which significantly decreases performance.

 In recent years, a great potential was demonstrated by DRL methods that combine deep neural network with Q-learning, referred to as Deep Q-Network (DQN), for overcoming these issues.
 Using DQN, the deep neural network maps from the (partially) observed state to an action, instead of storing a lookup table of Q-values.
 Furthermore, large-scale models can be represented well by the deep neural network so that the algorithm has the ability to preserve good performance for very large-scale models.
-Although convergence to optimal solution of DRL is an open question (even for a single agent), great improvements have been demonstrated by training DQN for learning algorithms in various fields that significantly overcome existing methods.
+Although convergence to the optimal solution of DRL is an open question (even for a single agent), strong performance has been demonstrated in various fields as compared to other approaches.
 A well known single-player DRL-based algorithm has been developed in DeepMind's recently published Nature paper \cite{mnih2015human}, for teaching computers how to play Atari games directly from the on-screen pixels, in which strong performance has been demonstrated in many tested games.
 For other recent developments see Section \ref{ssec:related}.

-Due to the large state space and the partially observed nature of the DSA problem at hand, we aim to develop a DRL-based algorithm for solving the multi-user DSA problem in this paper.
-In the next section, we develop the Deep Q-learning for Spectrum Access (DQSA) algorithm that uses a DRL approach in the design of the multi-user dynamic spectrum random access.